bit-broker/website/content/en/docs/consumer/catalog.md

 description: The catalog API enabling search and discovery services for entity instances
 ---

 All the entity instances being managed by BitBroker are recorded with [the catalog](/concepts/catalog/).
 This Catalog API is used to search this index and to discover entity instances which are needed by applications.
-The Catalog API returns list of entity instances, which are then accessible via the [Entity API](/docs/consumer/entity/).
+The Catalog API returns a list of entity instances, which are then accessible via the [Entity API](/docs/consumer/entity/).

 In this section, we will explore the capabilities of the Catalog API in depth.